-Join Garrick Chow for an in-depth discussion in this video Inserting silence, part of Up and Running with Audacity.
+Join Garrick Chow for an in-depth discussion in this video Inserting silence, part of Learning Audacity (2012).

 Now I'd like to show you how to insert silence into audio tracks.…There are many reasons why you may want to do this.…Maybe you're recording a vocalist singing to music and during the song you can hear…the singer clearing her throat or coughing in between verses.…Maybe you need to generate a specific length of silence in a track to match up with audio…that's on another track.…Now we've previously seen that you can create silence by selecting some audio and choosing…Edit > Remove Audio and either Split Cut or Split Delete.…You would choose Split Delete if you don't want to paste the audio anywhere else.…